axie-tracker/axie-tracker.github.io/index.md

 Overall, the Axie Infinity Tracker is a great tool for students who want to improve their academic performance.
 The tracker can help you keep track of your progress, manage your time, and stay organized.
 If you are looking to improve your grades or simply get ahead in your studies, the Axie Infinity Tracker is a great resource to use.

-### How To Use The Tracker For Scholarship And Management in Axie Infinity
+### How To Use The Tracker For Scholarship Management in Axie Infinity

 The Axie Infinity Tracker is a great way to keep track of your scholarship and management goals.
 This tool can be used to set and monitor your goals, as well as see your progress over time.
 Here's how to use it: